-The High Hazard Rehabilitation to TCEQ Standards would not include any federal investment and would consist of modifications to meet TCEQ standards for an intermediate size high hazard potential dam (30 TAC §299.15).
+The High Hazard Rehabilitation to TCEQ Standards would not include any federal investment and would consist of minor modifications to meet TCEQ standards for an intermediate size high hazard potential dam (30 TAC §299.15).
 According to Texas Administrative Code Title 30 Chapter 299 a proposed dam design must meet the minimum design flood hydrograph criteria.
-The minimum design flood hydrographs for FRS No. 12 is the 77% PMF.
-The evaluation included upstream FRS No. 5, FRS No. 6, and FRS No. 7, which all currently safely pass the state design flood required for downstream FRS No. 12.
+The minimum design flood hydrographs for FRS No. 1 and FRS No. 13 are the 76% PMF and 78% PMF, respectively.
+Considering both FRS No. 1 and FRS No. 13 operate in series, FRS No. 1 was evaluated to meet the minimum design flood hydrograph requirement of 78% PMF to align with the downstream structure.